 - 1. Your official application with Leipzig University

-- 2. Your entrance exam with American Studies Leipzig
+- 2. Your entrance exam (aptitude test) with American Studies Leipzig

 1. Application at Leipzig University